NirbanPal/Fashion-RecommendationSystem/README.md

 # Fashion-RecommendationSystem
 <p>This is a fashion recommendation system which can be used by any e-commerce website.
 If this model is used in any e-commerce website they will get best recommendations of their product with 100% accuracy.
 Here I have used django for Web development purpose.</p>
 <p>In the DataTrained Folder, There are all required files to train the machine and make .pkl files.
-I have used 1002 images for tranning the machine.
-There is also a excel file from where you can understand the schema of the database also.</p>
+I have used 1002 images to train the machine.
+There is also a excel file from where you can understand the schema of the database also.
+So 5 products will be given as recommendatios for a product.
+If we use more numbers of the images to train the model it will give us more accurate recommendations.
+ResNet algorithm is used to train the machine by using those images.</p>

+<p><b>ResNet algorithm-</b>Residual Network (ResNet) is a deep learning model used for computer vision applications.
+It is a Convolutional Neural Network (CNN) architecture designed to support hundreds or thousands of convolutional layers.
+The layers are used to extract the features.
+Particularly we have used ResNet-50 algorithm here.
+So ResNet-50 is 50 layers deep.
+You can load a pretrained version of the neural network trained on more than a million images from the ImageNet database</p>

+**➤ TECH USED :**
+<p>HTML, CSS, BOOTSTRAP, JAVASCRIPT, JQUERY, DJANGO, PYTHON, MYSQL, NUMPY, PANDAS, TENSORFLOW, SKLEARN, PICKLE, JUPYTER NOTEBOOK, EXCEL</p>

 ### To run this website in your local computer follow the steps below and run the commands: